juntao/arenztopia/content/tourism.md

 ## Hotels

 Hotel De Luxe $$$ The Hotel De Luxe is the top hotel in Arenztopia City.
-Although very expensive (750-1000$ per night), it comes with spectacular veiws over the city and bay.
+Although very expensive (750-1000$ per night), it comes with spectacular views over the city and bay.
 This hotel is top-of-the-line luxurious.
-The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms, plus super fast on-demand room service.
-They also have both modern, sleek rooms and a simulated 16th century inn bedroom, complete with toilets dsigned to resemble chamber pots.
-Top of the line appliances include an automated voice assistant and two 100-inch plasma TVs.
+The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms per suite, plus super fast on-demand room service.
+They offer both modern, sleek rooms and a simulated 16th century inn bedroom, complete with toilets dsigned to resemble chamber pots.
+Top of the line appliances include an automated voice assistant and two 100-inch plasma TVs per suite.
 *1602 Tourism Street*

 Arenztopia Inn and Suites $$ Arenztopia Inn and Suites is a high-end but still casual place.
-It is moderatly expensive (100-150$ per night) for a great experience.
-It does not have a commanding veiw, but comes with a 2-room suite and high quality room service.
-It also provides easy access to the Scientist´s Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
+It is moderately expensive (100-150$ per night) for a great experience.
+It does not have a commanding view, but comes with a 2-room suite and high-quality room service.
+It also provides easy access to the Scientist's Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
 Another plus is that it is right next door to the ACMA.
 It is within a 10-minute walk from both the Palace of Arenztopia and the Arenztopia City Town Hall.
 *5802 Arenztopia Boulevard Five*

 Hotel Reale $$ This great hotel is very high-end and modern but has a reasonable price tag (50-100$ per night).
-It has moderate veiws, but unfortunatley is located in a high-traffic zone.
+It has moderate views, but unfortunately is located in a high-traffic zone.
 It has a free shuttle to all major sites.
-It is know for its professional chefs who cook breakfast and dinner Monday through Saturday.
+It is known for its professional chefs who cook breakfast and dinner Monday through Saturday.
 *1202 Texas Road*

-Hilton Arenztopia $$ A very standard, casual Hilton with great veiws but lots of traffic.
+Hilton Arenztopia $$ A very standard, casual Hilton with great views but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
 50-100$ per night.
 *2403 Longhorn street*